Understanding Your SEO Report

 The average CTR is calculated by the percentage of impressions – remember, an impression is when a link to your site appears on a user’s search engine page results – that resulted in a click.

 This represents the average ranking that your page sits at in the search engine.
-It is based from the highest position that your site has appeared at in any given search.
+It is based on the highest position that your site has appeared at in any given search.

 You are now an expert at understanding an SEO report